elastiflow/pipelines/README.md

 // exampleProcess is a generic user defined pipelines.Pipeline function comprised of pipe.Pipe stages that will run in a pipelines.Pipeline. func exampleProcess(p pipe.Pipe[int]) pipe.Pipe[int] {
-	return p.OrDone(    // pipe.Pipe.OrDone will stop the pipeline if the input channel is closed. pipe.DefaultParams(),
-	).FanOut(   // pipe.Pipe.FanOut will run subsequent pipe.Pipe stages in parallel. pipe.Params{Num: 2},
+	return p.OrDone().FanOut(   // pipe.Pipe.OrDone will stop the pipeline if the input channel is closed. pipe.Params{Num: 2},    // pipe.Pipe.FanOut will run subsequent pipe.Pipe stages in parallel.
 	).Run(                      // pipe.Pipe.Run will execute the pipe.Pipe process: "squareOdds".
 	    squareOdds,
-            pipe.DefaultParams(),
 	)                           // pipe.Pipe.Out automatically FanIns to a single output channel if needed.
 }

 func main() {